conarwelsh/nettuts-laravel4-and-backbone/README.md

 ## Conclusion

 Notice that for the Backbone portion of our app, all we had to do was write some Javascript that knew how to interact with pre-existing portions of our application?
 That is what I love about this method!
 It may seem like we had a lot of steps to take to get to that portion of things, but really most of that work was just a foundation build-up.
 Once we got that initial foundation in place, the actual application logic falls together very simply.

+Try adding another feature to this blog, such as User listing and info.
+The basic steps you would take would be something like this:

+- Use the generator tool to create a new "User" resource.
+- Make the necessary modifications to ensure that the UserController is in the V1 API group
+- Create your Repository and setup the proper IoC bindings in `app/routes.php`
+- Write your Controller tests one at a time using Mockery for the repository, following each test up with the proper implementation to make that test passes.
+- Write your Repository tests one at a time, again, following each test up with the implementation
+- Add in the new functionality to your Backbone App.
+I suggest trying 2 different approaches to the location of the User views.
+Decide for yourself which is the better implementation.
+	- First place them in their own routes and Main view
+	- Then try incorporating them into the overall BlogView

+I hope this gave you some insight into creating a scalable single page app and API using Backbone.js and Laravel 4.
+If you have any questions, please ask them in the comment section below!